Representative Projects Completed By SES

 Project Outline:

-Further to an initial review by SES of studies carried out by two consultants initially retained by the two primary project stakeholders, design of alternative mitigation to address concerns of the two primary project stakeholders related to direct arcing, supported by the modeling of lightning strikes to the 69 kV transmission line under study.
+Further to an initial third-party review conducted by SES of AC interference mitigation design studies, alternative mitigation designs were proposed by SES to address concerns related to direct arcing, supported by the modeling of lightning strikes to the 69 kV transmission line under study.

 Client: Duke Energy